yaso9/chArm-binutils/README.md

 - RET
 - NOP

-Additionally, the Wn 32-bit registers are not supported.
+Additionally, only the Xn, XZR, and SP registers are supported.

 ## Compilation
 Run the following